-The programme includes a basic science part and a clinical part.
-During the basic scientific years, students will study the subject areas that are necessary to be able to understand the structure and functions of healthy animals.
+During the first year, students will study the subject areas that are necessary to be able to understand the structure and functions of healthy animals.
 Instruction will then be given in the causes of sickness and diseases in animals and how they develop and manifest themselves, how medical products work, and the principles for choosing optimal medications.
 Students will initially learn about how genetics and the environment affect the health, behaviour, welfare, production and performance of domestic animals.
+Propaedeutic clinical profiency is also taught.
 Years 4 and 5 are clinical years in which students will receive training in assessing signs of sickness and disease.
 They will apply and critically evaluate the methods used to investigate, remedy, treat and prevent health problems in individual animals and groups of animals.
 The clinical courses include evaluations of the financial and ethical consequences of therapy and apply holistic approaches to issues related to animal welfare, disease control, sustainability and working in accordance with legislation.